Skip to main content

 Supplementary Pension Schemes

-Is there any EU legislation providing for the protection of rights accrued under a private or supplementary pension scheme when I take up employment in another Member State?
+Is there EU legislation providing for the protection of rights accrued under a private or supplementary pension scheme when I take up employment in another Member State?

 Directive 2014/50/EU on the acquisition and preservation of supplementary pension rights came into force across the EU on 21st May 2018.
 If you move to another EU country, your insurer must pay your supplementary pension scheme the same amount and under the same conditions as if you continued to live in Ireland.
 In turn, the host country cannot discriminate against your supplementary pension scheme, e.g., by giving national schemes preferential tax treatment.